 Written by: Katie Palmer

-If you look up “irregular” in the dictionary, you’ll find a definition something like this: “not conforming to the usual pattern”.
-Ok, so how do we teach students something that doesn’t follow the usual grammar patterns (like irregular plural nouns and verbs)?
-Keep reading for some tips that will make teaching irregular plural nouns and irregular verbs fun and easy in your second grade classroom!
+If you look up “irregular” in the dictionary, you'll find a definition something like this: “not conforming to the usual pattern”.
+Ok, so how do we teach students something that doesn't follow the usual grammar patterns (like irregular plural nouns and verbs)?
+Keep reading for some tips that will demonstrate how to teach irregular plural nouns and irregular verbs fun and easy in your second grade classroom!

 Be sure to read all the way to the end for a list of our other posts in this “Teaching Grammar” blog series – dedicated to making teaching 2nd grade grammar fun and effective at the same time!